Xoconoch/zotifarr/README.md

 # Copy your `credentials.json` into the cloned repo
 mkdir -p ./zotifarrr/credentials/mySpotifyAccount1
 cp credentials.json ./zotifarrr/credentials/mySpotifyAccount1

+# If you generated credentials.json in another machine
+mkdir -p ./zotifarrr/credentials/mySpotifyAccount1
+touch ./zotifarrr/credentials/mySpotifyAccount1/credentials.json
+echo {contents of your credentials.json generated elsewhere} > ./zotifarrr/credentials/mySpotifyAccount1/credentials.json

+#                               ^^^^
+# There are other ways of doing this, but the important goal of this step is to have a ./zotifarrr/credentials/mySpotifyAccount1/credentials.json file with valid credentials

 # Build the Docker image
 cd zotifarrr